Mar 29, 1914: Pianist/Vocalist Mabel Robinson Simms Born

 By January 1939 she was leading her own group at the Swanee Grill (better known as Johnny Wilson’s; Wilson owned the club) on Tremont Street, where she worked regularly until spring 1943.
 Then she moved around the corner to Little Dixie on Mass Ave, leading a group called the Four Rhythm Aces, until December.
 In January 1944 she joined the Phil Edmunds Orchestra at the same club.

-She married in 1939 and began performing as Mabel Robinson, and although she divorced William Robinson in 1943, she used that name until 1954, when she married John Simms, and was known professionally thereafter as Mabel Robinson Simms.
+She married in 1939 and began performing as Mabel Robinson.
+Although she divorced William Robinson in 1943, she used that name until 1954, when she married John Simms.
+She was known professionally thereafter as Mabel Robinson Simms.

 One of her interludes away from Johnny Wilson’s was in 1941, when she led a group at the Paradise Grill in Bowdoin Square.
 Her drummer was working his first professional gig, at age 16—Roy Haynes.
 It’s a wonder the club didn’t get in trouble for hiring the underage Haynes.
 Or maybe he was just that good.